 Dubrovnik is one of the Mediterranean’s most appealing towns, its ancient cobbled streets, medieval fortifications and distinctive terracotta roofs contrasting with the turquoise waters of the Adriatic.
 Your tour starts with three nights here, allowing plenty of time to explore.
 On one day you will take a bike ride through the beautiful Konavle Valley, south of town.
-Then hop across to Lopud, one of the picturesque Elephite Islands, where you will have ample opportunities for swimming, sea kayaking and relaxation.
+Then hop across to Lopud, one of the picturesque Elaphiti Islands, where you will have ample opportunities for swimming, sea kayaking and relaxation.

 Cycling in the Konavle Valley